sunnystormy/OML/README.md

 # OML
-The Open Material License: A Copyleft License for Open-Source Materials Science and Biology
+The Open Material License: A Copyleft License for Open-Source Materials Science and Biology.
+(Adapted from the Academic Free License v.
+3.0 https://opensource.org/licenses/AFL-3.0)

 # Full Text